duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_18_setup_troubleshooting/25_docker_troubleshooting.md

 # Docker troubleshooting {#setup-troubleshooting-docker status=ready}

-Assigned: OPEN

 ## I stopped all the containers and now Portainer or other basic containers are not available

 You need to `ssh` in your Duckiebot and start the containers manually.

 Use `docker container list -a` to see its exact name and `docker start ![container_name]` to start it.

 ## I deleted all the containers

 You need to `ssh` in your Duckiebot and re-create the containers.

 Note that the containers have some special options to be given.

-The configuration is described in the YAML files in `/var/local', which currently are:
+The configuration is described in the YAML files in `/var/local`, which currently are:

     /var/local/DT18_00_basic.yaml
     /var/local/DT18_01_health_stats.yaml